tier4/ars408_driver/README.md

 - The launch file will initiate two nodes:
   1. socketcan_bridge to read from `can0` and publish the CAN msg in `can_raw`
   1. Continental ARS408 driver will read the `can_raw`, parse and publish `RadarTrack` or `RadarReturn`
-- Parameters
-  - `can_device`
-      - Device name of the can interface
-      - Default is `can0`
-  - `can_topic`
-      - Topic on which socketcan will publish the can raw msg
-      - Default is `can_raw`
-  - `publish_mode`
-- If you want to visualize, you should choose `RadarTrack` and visualize in rviz using [radar_tracks_msgs_converter](https://github.com/autowarefoundation/autoware.universe/tree/main/perception/radar_tracks_msgs_converter) with autoware.universe.

 ## Reference